AynalemN/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 3. strcmp - a function that compares two strings.
 4. I am a kind of paranoid in reverse.
 I suspect people of plotting to make me happy - a function that reverses the content of an array of integers.
 	* n is the number of elements of the array.
 5. Always look up - a function that changes all lowercase letter of a string to uppercase.
+6. Expect the best.
+Prepare for the worst.
+Capitalize on what comes - a function that capitalizes all words of a string.(capitalize the first letter of a string.
+	* Separators of words: space, tabulation, new line, ,, ;, ., !, ?, ", (, ), {, and }